High-dimensional variable clustering based on maxima of a weakly dependent random process: Proofs of main results

 \subsection{Proofs of Section \ref{sec:estimation}}

 Denote by $C_{n,m}^o$ the empirical estimator of the copula $C_m$ based on the (unobservable) sample $(U_{m,1}^{(j)},\dots,U_{m,k}^{(j)})$ for $j \in \{1,\dots,d\}$.
 In Proposition \ref{prop:concentration_inequality} we state a concentration inequality for the madogram estimator.
 This inequality is obtained through two main steps, that are using classical concentration inequalities, such as Hoeffding and McDiarmid inequalites and chaining arguments in our specific framework of multivariate mixing random process.
+In the following, $C_1$, $C_2$ and $C_3$ denote universal constants whose values could change from line to line of the proof.

 \begin{proof}[Proof of Proposition \ref{prop:concentration_inequality}] Let us define the following quantity

 that is the madogram estimated through the sample $\textbf{U}_{m,1},\dots, \textbf{U}_{m,k}$.
 Then, the following bound is given: